-The main visor comes with an anti-scratch coating and is relatively simple to remove and replace without any tools, allowing you to easily upgrade to other AGV visor options.
+The main visor comes with an anti-scratch coating and is relatively simple to remove and replace with out any tools, allowing you to upgrade to other AGV visor options easily.

-A further feature is a small button under the lip of the visor (called the Micro opening Systems) that when pressed gently pops the visor open, which can also offer a further vent option during hot rides (as well as making it easier to open the visor).
+A further feature is a small button under the lip of the visor (called the Micro opening Systems) that when pressed gently pops the visor open, which can also offer a further vent option during hot rides (and making it easier to open the visor).

 Internal Sun Visor

-The K5-S’ party trick however is its internal drop-down sun visor, an absolute boon when the sun is low in the sky.
-The sun visor is operated by a small latch at the side of the main visor; however, this is tricky to operate when wearing gloves which in turn lets the visor down to some extent, making it fiddly to operate when travelling.
+However, the K5-S’ party trick is its internal drop-down sun visor, an absolute boon when the sun is low in the sky.
+A small latch operates the sun visor at the side of the main visor; however, this is tricky to use when wearing gloves, which lets the visor down to some extent, making it fiddly to operate when travelling.

-A lot of users have also complained that the sun visor isn’t quite dark enough, but this is a personal preference between limiting the sun’s impact on your vision, whilst still being able to see during the UK’s ever changing light levels.
-Some users have reported that it also fits well over standard glasses negating the need for sunglasses.
+Many users have also complained that the sun visor isn’t quite dark enough, but this is a personal preference between limiting the sun’s impact on your vision, whilst still being able to see during the UK’s ever changing light levels.
+Some users have reported that it also fits well over standard glasses negating the need for specialist motorcycle sunglasses.